Skip to main content

 Once your LLM application is decorated with @observe, you'll be able to provide it as an observed_callback and invoked it with Goldens to create a list of test cases within your @observe decorated spans.
 These test cases are then evaluated using the respective metrics to create a test run.

-You can run component=level LLM evaluations in either:
+You can run component-level LLM evaluations in either:

 • CI/CD pipelines using deepeval test run, or

-Both gives you exactly the same functionality, and integrates 100% with Confident AI for sharable testing reports on the cloud.
+All 3 methods give you exactly the same functionality, and integrates 100% with Confident AI for sharable testing reports on the cloud.

-Use evaluate() in Python scripts
+Use Python scripts

 main.py